zahidmgsk/bug_reports/README.md

 - Respect the decisions of the development team regarding feature implementation.
 - Seek help and support through official communication channels such as our Telegram chats.

-Have fun and Let's work together to squash bugs and create a great experience with BlissRoms!
+Have fun and Let's work together to squash bugs and create a great experience with ZEE_Roms!